-Flea and I were invited to Manchester this weekend to try out the city's cultural attractions.
+Flea and I were invited to Manchester this weekend to try out the city’s cultural attractions for a weekend in Manchester with kids.

 Since we are completely ALL ABOUT high culture and stuff we jumped at the chance to spend a few days exploring the various kid-friendly exhibits and events at Manchester’s many museums, galleries and public spaces.

-Here's our run-down of the best things to do in Manchester when you're three:
+Here’s our run-down of the best things to do in Manchester when you’re three (or adult, with kids):

 Bagsy the best bed while Mummy figures out how the lights work (yes, she had to call reception in the end.)